outcomputelabs/OrleansStarterKit/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=JorgeCandeias_OrleansStarterKit&metric=coverage)](https://sonarcloud.io/dashboard?id=JorgeCandeias_OrleansStarterKit)
 [![Quality Gate Status](https://sonarcloud.io/api/project_badges/measure?project=JorgeCandeias_OrleansStarterKit&metric=alert_status)](https://sonarcloud.io/dashboard?id=JorgeCandeias_OrleansStarterKit)

-The objective of this template is to provide developers with a shortcut to setting up a full end-to-end _real-time_ microservice from the ground up by providing a pre-configured and pre-tested combination of front-end and back-end software and providers, with Microsoft Orleans at its core.

-Its dream target is to enable developers to slice through devops efforts like butter and start writing _and deploying_ user stories from day one.
+Boilerplate is boring.
+Configuration is colorless.
+Deployment is dull.

+The Orleans Starter Kit helps developers cut to the chase and start adding business value from day one, using a scalable-by-default technology stack with [Microsoft Orleans](http://dotnet.github.io/orleans/) at its core.

+## Progress

-**Attention: This project is in early prototyping stages.
+This project is now at MVP stage.
 Things will break and move around.
 These docs will change a lot.
-Use at your own risk.**
+MVP progress [tracked here](https://github.com/JorgeCandeias/OrleansStarterKit/projects/1).
+The project will exit MVP stage when both on-premise and Azure providers are added and stabilized and the configuration instructions on this page are clear.

 ## Minimum Requirements

 * Microsoft Visual Studio Community 2017
 * .NET Core 2.1

-## Baked-In
+## Baked-In Providers

 * Hosting:
   * On Premises.

+* Frontend APIs:
+  * *None yet*.

-* Clustering:
+* Cluster Membership:
   * ADO.NET > SQL Server Database

 * Reminders: